 - Ines Weizman: Documentary Architecture: Navigating Global Bauhaus Modernism

 - ARCH 5301 Theories and Analyses of Architecture 1Introduces students to influential critical and creative themes in modern architecture.
-Topics cover influential 20th-century discourses and practices prior to the 1960s, the questions and contexts that they engage, and their implications for contemporary thinking and design.
+Topics cover influential 20th-century discourses and practices prior to the 1990s, the questions and contexts that they engage, and their implications for contemporary thinking and design.
 Discussions and assignments aim at developing critical and graphical readings of both works and writings as integral to the design process.

 - ARCH 2301/2302 Architectural AnalysisAgendas and approaches to the making and "reading" of space and form in 20th- and 21st-century architecture.
 The analysis of canonical works and texts, with frequent reference to relevant works prior to the 20th century, and with an emphasis on buildings and drawings as the vehicles of study, with occasional citations from painting, film, literature, and other critical works.